-In modern era, most of the management professors and sociologists believe that most of the successful leaders and headquarters have especial common characteristics and they follow a relatively consistent guideline.
-One of the most important specialties is being responsible about accepting their mistakes and putting effort to making it up.
-I firmly believe that stating the mistake and expressing regret at that, is a pivotal characteristic for a leader, who wants to be pioneer in his field.
-I have some reasons to support my idea, which I will explore in the following essay.
+In the modern era, most management professors and sociologists believe that most successful leaders and headquarters have especial common characteristics and they follow a relatively consistent guideline.
+One of the most important specialties is being responsible about accepting their mistakes and putting effort into making it up.
+I firmly believe that admitting to a mistake and expressing regret for it is a pivotal characteristic for a leader who wants to be pioneer in his field.
+I have some reasons to support my idea, which I will explore in the following paragraphs.

-First, accepting mistake and problem is the initial step of solving that.
-If the leader doesn’t admit his mistake and try to hide it instead of correcting it, a minor mistake could change to a grave mistake.
-For instance, in one of the famous vehicle manufacturing companies the leader of the designing department made a basic but not obvious mistake in his design for a new product.
+First, accepting mistakes and flaws is the initial step of solving them.
+If a leader does not admit his mistake and try to hide it instead of correcting it, a minor mistake could change to a grave one.
+For instance, in one of the famous vehicle manufacturing companies, the leader of the designing department made a basic, but not obvious, mistake in his design for a new product.
 His subordinates tried to make him aware of the error to modify it, but he selfishly denied it and finalized the project.
-Several months later, these brand new car had known as the most dangerous and unsafe car in the world, and most of the costumers returned cars to the company.
-Consequently, one decline of a mistake and diminishment of its importance costed over one billion dollar financial loss to the company.
+Several months later, these brand new car were known as the most dangerous and unsafe cars in the world, and most of the costumers returned the cars to the company.
+Consequently, neglecting a simple mistake and diminishing its importance cost over one billion dollars of financial loss to the company.
 The company fired the leader and condemned him to pay a monetary penalty.

-Furthermore, in greater power ranges like governments, leaders are morally and mentally supposed to accept their mistake and compensate it.
-Otherwise, it will cause lots of problems in whole system such as, losing mass trust, raising unpleasantness among society, having problem with in doing financial plans which needs concurrence of people, lacking enough confidence make major decision for country, and so on.
-In short word, they will lose people's support, which is like a poison to the legitimation of leader.
-This poison will change a leader to dictator in an eye blank.
-A conspicuous example which implies to this issue is whatever happening in my home country currently.
-The morality police killed a young girl by mistake with no acceptable reason, but the government and leaders did not admitted themself and their system's mistake rather than accepting and expressing their regret and trying to modify their system's and police's guideline.
-This irresponsibility utterly affected people mind and soul, and made them angry.
-Since that occurrence we observe protests all over the country every day, and no one knows when this great fire will be extinguished.
-Hadn't the government denied the mistake and took the responsibility of it the people would forgive and support them.
+Furthermore, at higher levels like governments, leaders are morally obliged to accept their mistakes and compensate for them.
+Otherwise, it will cause lots of problems in the whole system such as, losing the trust of the masses, raising dissatisfaction among society, having problems with doing financial plans which need the concurrence of people, lacking enough confidence to make major decisions for the country, and so on.
+In short, they will lose people's support, which is like a poison to the legitimacy of a leader.
+This poison will change a leader to a dictator in a blink of an eye.
+A conspicuous example which sheds light on this issue is what is happening in my home country currently.
+The morality police killed a young girl by mistake with no acceptable reason, but the government and leaders neither admitted to their system's mistake, nor did they accept and express their regret and try to modify their system's and police's guidelines.
+This irresponsibility utterly affected people’s mind and soul and made them angry.
+Since that occurrence, we have observed protests all over the country every day, and no one knows when this great fire will be extinguished.
+Had the government not denied the mistake and took the responsibility of it, the people would have forgiven and supported them.

-In conclusion, having sense of responsibility for accepting mistake is a very noteworthy criterion in succeed of a leader.
-A leader without this characteristic will lead the whole group the defeat, and will lose his popularity among group members.
-Sometimes lack of this ability causes irreparable damages which destroys whole system or group.
-Indeed leaders have to shoulder the responsibility of their mistakes in order to get successful.
+In conclusion, having a sense of responsibility for accepting mistakes is a very noteworthy criterion in the success of a leader.
+A leader without this characteristic will lead the whole group to failure and will lose his popularity among group members.
+Sometimes lack of this ability causes irreparable damage, which destroys the whole system or group.
+Indeed, leaders have to shoulder the responsibility of their mistakes in order to be successful.

 Comments